Ohcount – The Source Code Line Counter And Analyzer

 $ sudo apt-get install ohcount

-Ohcount usage is extremely simple.
+Ohcount usage is quite simple.

 All you have to do is go to the directory where you have the source code that you want to analyze and ohcount program.